Swim England: Clubs

 Swim England supports over 1,200 affiliated swimming clubs through a National/Regional/and sub-regional structure.
 It endeavors to ensure every athlete, regardless of age or experience, belongs to a club that provides the best possible support and environment.
 Swim England had introduced a Quality Mark for clubs, formally called 'Swim 21 Accreditation', now known as ‘SwimMark Accreditation’.

 Safety

 In October 2015, Swim England partnered with Water Babies and Splash About International to introduce new national guidelines for baby and toddler safety in swimming pools.
 The guidelines were published by the British Standards Institution and aimed to set industry-wide standards for swimming lessons and underwater photography practices.

-Competitions
+Domestic Competitions

 Swim England organises competitions throughout England, from age-group to elite level.
 The Age Group and Youth Championships are aimed at younger swimmers aged between 11 and 17 years and can attract more than 1,600 participants, whilst the SwimEngland (also known as SE, previously the ASA), National Championships and Summer Meets and the British Swimming National Championships are aimed at the elite swimmers.

 Swim England also organizes the English talent programme that puts in place performance opportunities for swimmers to develop their skills and potential.

+International Competitions

+Swim England nominates the manager for the teams sent to international competitions.
+Andi Manley named as Head Coach for the Glasgow 2026 Commonwealth Games.